William Balmain: Return to England and death

 It is unlikely that Balmain took up his new position in Essex as by November 1803 he was dying from liver disease.
-On 17 November Balmain died at Bloomsbury, London, and was buried in an unmarked grave in the churchyard of St Giles, Middlesex, on 25 November.
+On 17 November Balmain died at Bloomsbury, London, and was buried in the churchyard of St Giles-in-the-Fields, on 25 November.
+The site of the grave is no longer marked; however a plaque to Balmain can be found inside the church.
 His old foe and trading partner John Macarthur attended the funeral, as did Henry Ball, commander of the First Fleet vessel HMS Supply.
 A daughter was born on the same day at Liverpool, to which Margaret and the two children had been sent earlier that year, but it is unlikely that she survived childhood.

 In his will Balmain provided a yearly sum of £50 for "my dear friend Margaret Dawson, otherwise Henderson … whose tenderness to me, while in ill health, claims my warmest gratitude".
 He also provided an annuity for his mother, and the balance of his estate was to be held in trust for his natural children by Margaret.

 It is likely that the name 'Henderson' - Balmain's mother's maiden name - was adopted by Margaret and the children to avoid any social disgrace in class conscious England as a result of Margaret's former convict status and Balmain's position as a respected medical officer and administrator.